opencast/opencast/docs/guides/admin/docs/upgrade.md

 Install and configure a standalone Elasticsearch node
 -----------------------------------------------------

-In the past, Opencast came with its own integrated Elasticsearch node.
-However, recent versions of Elasticsearch no longer support to be embedded in applications.
-Since the Elasticsearch client was updated to version 7, Opencast now requires an external Elasticsearch node of the same version to be present.
-This means, that all Opencast adopters now have to run Elasticsearch.
+Although Opencast has come with its own integrated Elasticsearch node in the past, recent versions of Elasticsearch no longer support being embedded in applications.
+Since the Elasticsearch client was updated to version 7, Opencast requires an external Elasticsearch node of the same version to be present.
+This means all Opencast adopters now have to run Elasticsearch as a service.

 Please check [the installation guides](installation/index.md) for information about how to setup Elasticsearch.

 If you already used an external Elasticsearch node in the past, please update your node to version 7.
-Since the index schema has changed, you will need to drop you indices and [rebuild them](#rebuild-the-elasticsearch-indexes).
+Since the index schema has changed, you will need to drop your indices and [rebuild them](#rebuild-the-elasticsearch-indexes).

 Rebuild the Elasticsearch Indexes